 Finally, you will need sufficient space between the impact zone and the launch monitor to analyze clubhead and ball data.

 Of course, launch monitors such as the GC Quad or Trackman 4 are typically priced above the budget of the average golfer.
-However, we have moderately affordable options, such as the Flight Scope Mevo.
-Or the Rapsodo Mobile Launch Monitor.
+However, we have moderately affordable options, such as the FlightScope Mevo.
+Or the Rapsodo Mobile launch monitor.

 In addition, there are alternative options to using a launch monitor, such as the Tittle X lightweight clip-on.
 It attaches to the shaft of your club and records clubhead and swing data.
 This device not only offers additional convenience but is also more affordable.

-Here are the specs required for Windows and Mac OS computers
+Here are the specs required for Windows and Mac OS computers.

 |Hard Disk Drive Storage

 Should your computer not have these specifications, your most affordable route is a Windows laptop for around $250, like the HP 14 laptop.
-My current machine is an HP Pavilion, which has served me well for six years and is still going strong.
+My machine is an HP Pavilion, which has served me well for six years and is still strong.

 The launch monitor you decide on may include a standard license for the E6 Connect or World Golf Tour (WGT) software.
 This subscription typically provides access to one or two courses and a driving range.
-Plus, it includes various skills challenges and games to test your skills against your buddies.
+Plus, it includes various challenges and games to test your skills against your buddies.

-Alternately, you could acquire the OptiShot 2 system, which includes access to fifteen courses, including Torrey Pines South.
+Alternatively, you could acquire the OptiShot 2 system, which includes access to fifteen courses, including Torrey Pines South.
 In addition, you can play six games, hone your skills on the driving range, and alter the weather to enhance the challenge.